JeffyuehLin/Data-Structure-Class/hw1/README.txt

         input "3": user input the pattern and the program pop the pattern from the main string input "0": leave the program

-    When the user choose the "2" option, the user can input the Ctrl + Z to finish input data when the user input the name.
+    If the user choose the "2" option, the user can input "-1" to finish input data when the user input the name.

     When the user choose the "3" option, this program will use the KMP algorithm to pop the pattern from the main string which is from the data.
 The program will output lps which is the failure function of the pattern, and output the string after poping the pattern.